LWareApps/neogpt/privacy.md

-## NeoGPT – AI Chat Editor Privacy Policy
+## NeoGPT – AI Chat Privacy Policy

 LWare built the NeoGPT – AI Chat app as an ad supported app.
 This service is provided by LWare at no cost and is intended for use as is.